-Traveling to San Juan is incredible, and no disrespect to Puerto Rico’s biggest city—but locals tell us that Ponce is something else entirely.
+Traveling to San Juan is incredible, and no disrespect to Puerto Rico’s biggest city—but locals tell us that Ponce is simply fantastic.
 As Puerto Rico’s second-biggest city (called the “Jewel of the South”) locals rave about Ponce's gorgeous architecture, striking nature, and vibrant culture.
 Check out these 11 incredible things to do in Ponce, which locals say are a must while you're in town.